-- A. The Company had 10,000 shares of common capital stock authorized with a par value of \$0.01 with 1,000 shares issued and outstanding at December 31, 2021 and 2020. - B. The Company had no shares of preferred stock issued and outstanding at December 31, 2021 and 2020. - C. Dividend Restrictions
+A. The Company had 1,000 shares of common capital stock authorized with a par value of \$0.01 per share, with 100 shares issued and outstanding at December 31, 2023 and 2022.

+B. The Company had no shares of preferred stock issued and outstanding at December 31, 2023 and 2022.

+C. Dividend Restrictions

-Pursuant to Ohio statute, the Company shall not pay any extraordinary dividend unless the Company has notified the superintendent on a form provided by the superintendent at least 30 days prior thereto or such shorter period as the superintendent may permit and the superintendent has not disapproved it within such period.
-An extraordinary dividend is any dividend or other distribution which, together with other dividends and distributions made within the preceding 12 months, exceeds the greater of: ten percent of such insurer's surplus as regards policyholders as of the next preceding December 31; or the net income of such insurer for the period covered by such statement, but shall not include pro rata distributions of any class of the insurer's own securities.
-The Company may not make a non-extraordinary dividend without prior notification to the Insurance Department within five business days following the declaration thereto and at least ten days, commencing from the date of receipt by the superintendent, prior to the payment thereof.
-Ordinary dividends are ultimately limited to earned surplus.
+Dividends on the Company's common capital stock are paid as declared by its Board of Directors, from earned surplus of the Company, not including surplus arising from the sale of stock.
+Generally, dividends may be paid on the Company's common capital stock without obtaining regulatory approval at an amount up to the greater of: ten percent of such insurer's surplus as regards policyholders as of the next preceding December 31; or the prior year's net income of such insure, but shall not include pro rata distributions of any class of the insurer's own securities.

-- D. The Company did not pay any dividends in 2021 or 2020. - E. Within the limitations of (C) above, there are no other restrictions placed on the portion of the Company profits that may be paid as ordinary dividends to stockholders. - F. There were no restrictions placed on the Company's surplus, including for whom the surplus is being held. - G. The Company had no advances to surplus not repaid. - H. The Company did not hold any stock for any special purposes at December 31, 2021 or 2020. - I. There were no changes in the balances of special surplus funds from the prior year. - J. At December 31, 2021, there were no unassigned funds that were represented or reduced by unrealized gains and losses. - K. The Company has not issued any surplus notes or debentures or similar obligations at December 31, 2021 or 2020. - L. The Company did not participate in any quasi-reorganizations during the statement year. - M. The Company did not participate in any quasi-reorganizations in the past 10 years.
+D. The Company paid \$25,000,000 as an ordinary dividend to its parent on June 16, 2023.
+The Company paid \$43,700,000 as an ordinary dividend to its parent on June 15, 2022.

+E. Within the limitations of (C) above, there are no other restrictions placed on the portion of the Company profits that may be paid as ordinary dividends to stockholders.

+F. There were no restrictions placed on the Company's surplus, including for whom the surplus is being held.

+G. The Company had no advances to surplus not repaid.

+H. The Company did not hold any stock for any special purposes at December 31, 2023 or 2022.

+I. There were no changes in the balances of special surplus funds from the prior year.

+J. At December 31, 2023, there were no unassigned funds that were represented or reduced by unrealized gains and losses.

+K. The Company has not issued any surplus notes or debentures or similar obligations at December 31, 2023 or 2022.

+L. The Company did not participate in any quasi-reorganizations during the statement year.

+M. The Company did not participate in any quasi-reorganizations in the past 10 years.